Grow to Ship -

 0.5 - Envelopes with a Length plus Width measuring more than 34" up to 36"

-Cubic Rates for softpack are identical to box rates.
+Cubic Rates for softpack shipping are identical to box rates.
 Once you know your Cubic Softpack Pricing Tier, you can determine the shipping rate using the same chart as above:

-There are such a wide range of poly envelope sizes available today, USPS Priority Mail Cubic Softpack rates become important to fig tree sellers because you might fit a box that otherwise may not qualify for cubic shipping into a softpack that does qualify.
+There is such a wide range of poly envelope sizes available today, USPS Priority Mail Cubic Softpack rates become important to fig tree sellers because you might fit a box that otherwise may not qualify for cubic shipping into a softpack that does qualify.
 This doesn’t mean that you can jam a box into a bag and shrink-wrap it closed.
 The USPS only cares about your outer packaging.
 But you can put a box into an envelope as long as it’s still shaped like an envelope.
 The rule of thumb is, if it clearly has 3 dimensions, it’s still a box.

 Shipping from Point A to unknown Point B

 Calculating shipping costs to an unknown location is a constant battle of am I charging too much?
 Too little?
 Should I not charge for shipping at all?
 Determining the right amount to charge for shipping to an unknown location is the greatest conundrum for online sellers.
 There are a few options to choose from and the factors you’ll have to consider are the value of the item you’re selling, the package dimensions, and the weight.
 The options listed below are not in any particular order so pick an option that works for you.
 If you’re following the growing and shipping methods in this article your risks will be minimized and choosing an option below will be easy.
 If you’re shipping larger packages there’ll be more to consider.